WHY YOU DON'T WANT HOMONYMOUS HEMIANOPSIA AND WHAT YOU CAN DO FOR IT

 - Understand the challenges faced by a patient with homonymous hemianopsia.

 This course is approved for one (1) hour of CE credit by the American Board of Opticianry (ABO).
-General Knowledge Course SWJH1007
+Technical Level III Course STWJHI692-3

 Homonymous Hemianopsia (HH) is extremely difficult to pronounce.
 It's even harder to live with.
 And to add to the confusion, hemianopsia can also be spelled as hemianopia.